vishnukommuri326/Dreamers/CONTRIBUTING.md

 ### 👥 Daily Standups

-* Standups will operate during the weekday in the evening.
-* Standups will last about 15 minutes.
-* Standups will be held at least 3 times a week.
+* **Frequency**: Held on weekdays in the evening, at least 3 times a week, lasting about 15 minutes.
-* The Scrum Master will share their meeting summaries in a communication channel with the stakeholders.
+* **Attendance**: Synchronous participation is required.
+The Scrum Master will share summaries in team channels.

 ### 💻 Coding Standards

-* Visual Studio Code will be the designated code editor for the team
+* **Editor**: We’ll use Visual Studio Code for our designated code editor.
-* Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.
+* **Peer Reviews**: All tasks and spikes must be peer-reviewed and pass tests before merging.
-* Always push working code, if you break the pipeline/build then fix it.
+* **Code Quality**: Push only working code.
+If you break the pipeline/build, fix it immediately.
-* Write self documenting code.
-Use descriptive variable and function names.
-Avoid unnecessary name shortening.
+* **Self-Documenting Code**: Use descriptive names for variables and functions, avoiding unnecessary abbreviations.
-* Don't leave dead/commented out code behind.
-If you see such code, delete it.
+* **Clean Code**: Delete any dead/commented-out code you come across.
-* Make small, frequent commits that reflect individual changes or steps.
+* **Frequent Commits**: Make small, focused commits with descriptive messages.
-* Avoid large, monolithic commits, as they make it harder to track changes and review the code.
+* **Good Commits**: Avoid large, monolithic commits, as they make it harder to track changes and review the code.
-* Provide descriptive commit messages.
-* Always sync with the main branch before pushing your commits.
+* **Sync Regularly**: Always sync with the main branch before pushing changes.

 ### 🌿 Git workflow

 * We will follow the feature branch workflow.
   * A branch will be created for each new feature.
   * Once a feature is declared complete by the developer, they will open a pull request to the main branch, and add a reviwer.
   * Features will only be merged to the main branch through pull requests, never directly.
-* Always sync with the main and current branch before pushing your commits.
+  * Always sync with both the main and current branch before pushing your commits.

 ## 📋 Rules for Contribution